mbabynames search ✿

 Ocean Grey

-"noble and strong" (Ocean) meets "grey-haired" (Grey).
+"the sea" (Ocean) meets "grey-haired" (Grey).
 The combination reads as complete.
 Neither name overshadows the other.
 At 2 syllables, Ocean needs a shorter middle to stay balanced.
 Grey does that.

 Ocean Wren